This review is written by hobo Trudi who read The Salt Path mostly in our van before the coronavirus lockdown.

 With us all in lockdown and unable to go anywhere it makes sense to use the spare time wisely.
 We both love reading so we’ll be getting through several more books over the coming weeks.

-Or if you’d like to search the thousands of books at Blackwell’s – a family-run bookshop – just click below…
+If you’d like to search the thousands of books at Blackwell’s – a family-run bookshop – just click below…